Few moments in life are more thrilling than buying a home. And for good reason: it will likely be the biggest investment you'll ever make.

 Do you need both LMI and life insurance?

 LMI and life insurance are two very different insurances designed for two very different purposes, and it's not uncommon to take out both.

-What types of life insurance should I consider when buying a home?
+What types of life insurance should you consider when buying a home?

 There are four main types of life insurance that people buying a home generally consider, including:

-Income Protection Insurance: Provides you with monthly payments of up to 75% of your monthly income to help you to continue living your life, which you may choose to put towards covering part or all of your mortgage repayments depending on your circumstances.
+Income Protection Insurance: Provides you with monthly payments based on a portion of your monthly income if you are unable to work due to injury or a medical condition.
+You may choose to put this income towards covering your living expenses including part or all of your home loan repayments depending on your circumstances.

-Life Insurance: Protects your family's future and gives them options if you are no longer around with a lump sum payment of up to $2 million with TAL’s Lifetime Protection Life Insurance, which could be used to cover the ongoing costs and commitments that come with owning a home.
+Life Insurance: Protects your family's future and gives them options if you are no longer around with a lump sum payment, which could be used to cover the ongoing costs and commitments that come with owning a home.

-Recovery Insurance: If you claim on recovery insurance, it provides you with a lump sum payment, This allows you to focus on your recovery and rehabilitation, rather than financial pressures, such as paying for your mortgage.
+Critical Illness Insurance: If you claim on critical illness insurance, it provides you with a lump sum payment.
+This can help you to focus on your recovery and rehabilitation, rather than financial pressures, such as paying for your mortgage.